 PhysSoc will give you the opportunity to visit some of the most interesting physics projects and facilities around the world.
 We will be continuing to run our award winning annual 3-day trip to CERN in Geneva at Easter.

-The CERN trip will run around the 11th April 2013 with one day spent visiting one of the most talked about places in the world of physics and another day looking around one of Europe’s most beautiful cities.
+During the CERN trip we will spend one day spent visiting one of the most talked about places in the world of physics and another day looking around one of Europe’s most beautiful cities.
 After being voted Best University Trip by the Students Union in 2009, it’s definitely a trip not to miss out on!

-PhysSoc will also be running a number of day and weekend trips throughout the year as well as a possible trip to Amsterdam to visit ESTEC.
+PhysSoc will also be running a number of day and weekend trips throughout the year.

 Sport has been one of the society’s greatest successes in recent years and we hope this year won’t be any different.
-We will be running football and rugby again as they have proved to be hugely popular among our members in the past two years, but we will also be participating in netball, tennis and squash for the first time this year in order to get more members involved in sport.
+We will be running football, hockey and rugby again as they have proved to be hugely popular among our members in the past two years, but we will also be participating in netball this year in order to get more members involved in sport.
 If none of those sports take your fancy, feel free to suggest to the committee any sports you’d like to see the society do and we will try and generate enough interest in order to start up a team.
-Playing sport for PhysSoc not only makes sure you get some exercise but it also a great way to make friends from other years which is very useful if you’re struggling with some work and need to ask someone who has been there and done it.
-If you are interested in playing for our wonderfull sports teams please join the appropriate Facebook groups:
+Everyone is welcome to join us regardless of their level of interest and ability.
+To find out more about sports check out our sports facebook page:

 If you have always been a keen star gazer or you would like to learn more about astronomy then PhysSoc is here to help.
 We will be organising a number of events throughout the year where we will be observing astronomical events with the naked eye or with the School of Physics telescope.
 We will be providing free training sessions on how to use the telescope and details of these training sessions will be available later this year.
 Once you have been telescope trained you are able to use the undergraduate telescopes in your own time.